zarf-dev/proposals/0035-feature-flags/README.md

 [ ] I/we understand the owners of the involved components may require updates to existing tests to make this code solid enough prior to committing the changes necessary to implement this proposal.

+- Create unit test file and tables for each feature flag function.
+- Test errors in unit test cases as well
+- TODO e2e testing.
+This may require a test flag for a mock feature.
+A/B test before and after flag is enabled? should be pretty lightweight
+- TODO Infra implications for more testing

 ### Graduation Criteria